Mira Sorvino says 'we have to stay focused on harassment' amid wider discussion of gender issues

 Mira Sorvino has been selectively cautious about the ways she's spoken up about Hollywood's sexual harassment issue, and while speaking with press in promotion of her upcoming Audience series Condor, Sorvino was asked about how she feels the dialogue has shifted in the three months since the first Harvey Weinstein stories broke.
-USA TODAY

 PASADENA, Calif. — Mira Sorvino was among the first accusers of Harvey Weinstein, the movie mogul who blacklisted her from future roles for resisting his advances.
 Her father, actor Paul Sorvino, last week said he'd have killed Weinstein if he'd known of the advances before The New Yorker reported them.

 And Wednesday, in an open letter at The Huffington Post to Woody Allen's daughter, Dylan Farrow, Sorvino apologized for minimizing Dylan's abuse allegations against the director as "an outgrowth of a twisted custody battle."
 She said she was a "naïve young actress" when she appeared in Allen's Mighty Aphrodite, for which she won an Oscar in 1996.